hazae41/dstorage/README.md

 ### D-JSON-RPC (UDP-like communication)

+This is used via `postMessage` by pages (and iframes) and service-workers before a `MessagePort` is shared

+#### Format

-Just like JSON-RPC but there is no request-response, only unidirectional JSON messages in the format
+This is like JSON-RPC but there is no request-response

+There are only unidirectional JSON messages using the following format

 ```tsx
 {